Alpha Picks Review: The Quant-Driven Service That Crushed the Market

 Alpha Picks vs Motley Fool Stock Advisor: Which is better?

-Both are excellent but serve different investors.
-Alpha Picks uses a purely quantitative approach with 257% returns since 2022 and a 12-month maximum holding period.
+Both are excellent but serve different investors and time horizons.
+Alpha Picks uses a purely quantitative approach with +286.8% returns since 2022 and optimal 1-3 year holding periods.
 Stock Advisor uses human analysts with 782% returns since 2002 and recommends holding 5+ years.
 We break down the full comparison in our Stock Advisor vs Alpha Picks guide.
-Choose Alpha Picks if you trust algorithms and want systematic rules.
-Choose Stock Advisor if you want analyst conviction and longer time horizons.
+Key difference: Stock Advisor has a 23-year recession-tested track record; Alpha Picks has only 3.6 years.
+Consider using both as complements—different time horizons, different methodologies.

 How do I cancel Alpha Picks?